 How the ban on handheld phones while driving is enforced: Police have primary enforcement authority for this law, which means they can pull you over if they see you using a handheld phone while driving, or suspect you are violating the law; they don’t need any other reason to pull you over.

 Hands-Free Cell Phone Law in California

 Adult drivers in California can still talk on the phone or text if they do so in a voice-activated, hands-free mode.
-That means that drivers over 18 years old can place or receive phone calls on speakerphone or to a bluetooth device in hands-free mode (though the law specifies that they must be able to answer the phone and hang up with only one tap or swipe of a finger).
+That means that drivers over 18 years old can place or receive phone calls on speakerphone or to a Bluetooth device in hands-free mode (though the law specifies that they must be able to answer the phone and hang up with only one tap or swipe of a finger).
 They can also text as long as they use voice-to-text.
 Their phone must be mounted in a place in the vehicle where it won’t take their attention away from the road, but also doesn’t block their view of the road.

 For drivers who are under 18, even hands-free cell phone use is not allowed under state law.
 The only exception to this is if the underaged driver is making an emergency call to emergency services.

-How the hands-free cell phone law is enforced: For drivers under age 18, police have secondary enforcement authority.
+How the hands-free cell phone law is enforced: For drivers under the age of 18, police have secondary enforcement authority.
 That means they can’t pull over a driver just because they suspect they are underage and violating the hands-free cell phone law.
 They can, however, pull the driver over for another reason and then issue a cell phone ticket if they find evidence that the cell phone law was violated.